-An athlete does not need to be knocked out (lose consciousness) to have had a concussion.
-The athlete might experience one or more of the following:
+Your child does not need to be knocked out (lose consciousness) to have had a concussion.
+Your child might experience one or more of the following.
+When watching for signs or symptoms of a potential concussion, consider how your child typically feels and behaves.